-Climate change regulations could require us to limit emissions, change our manufacturing processes, obtain substitute materials which may cost more or be less available, increase our investment in control technology for greenhouse gas emissions, fund offset projects or undertake other costly activities.
+Climate change regulations at the federal, state or local level or in international jurisdictions could require us to limit emissions, change our manufacturing processes, obtain substitute materials which may cost more or be less available, increase our investment in control technology for greenhouse gas emissions, fund offset projects or undertake other costly activities.
 These regulations could significantly increase our costs and restrict our manufacturing operations by virtue of requirements for new equipment.
 New permits may be required for our current operations, or expansions thereof.
 Failure to timely receive permits could result in fines, suspension of production, or cessation of operations at one or more facilities.
 In addition, restrictions on carbon dioxide or other greenhouse gas emissions could result in significant costs such as higher energy costs, and utility companies passing down carbon taxes, emission cap and trade programs and renewable portfolio standards.
 The cost of complying, or of failing to comply, with these and other climate change and emissions regulations could have an adverse effect on our operating results.